dmoonfire/miwafu/dictionary/chi/chimoga.markdown

 chimóga
 ----------------

-1. To measure or pace something out that is approximately a *chimōga* distant.
+1. To measure or pace something out that is approximately a [chimōga](../chi/chimōga.markdown) distance.
+2. To measure something out in terms of [chimōga](../chi/chimōga.markdown) distance.